vavrines/Kinetic.jl/docs/src/parallel.md

     end
 end
 ```
-computational resources that will be called.
+As the package is imported, it will report the computational resources (processors, threads and CUDA devices) that are going to be utilized.